cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-reassign-owned.md

 ## Parameters

-old_role
+**`old_role`**

-:   The name of a role.
+The name of a role.
 The ownership of all the objects in the current database, and of all shared objects (databases, tablespaces), owned by this role will be reassigned to new_role.

-new_role
+**`new_role`**

-:   The name of the role that will be made the new owner of the affected objects.
+The name of the role that will be made the new owner of the affected objects.

 ## Notes